 The Building Inspections Department is following current CDC guidelines when performing its duties (both in the office and in the field).
 Note the following procedural changes:

 Email/Phone Communication Only: All communication will primarily occur by phone or via email until further notice.
 Due to COVID 19, meetings will need to take place by phone or by a virtual platform such as Zoom or Microsoft Teams.

 Inspections: Inspectors may refuse to inspect portions of buildings occupied by individuals diagnosed with the COVID-19 virus, exposed to others with the virus, or display symptoms of illness.
-Anyone on an inspection site is asked to stay at least ten (6) feet away from County staff and have limited communication with them while they are on site.
+Anyone on an inspection site is asked to stay at least six (6) feet away from County staff and have limited communication with them while they are on site.
 Virtual inspections are now available.
-Any inspection that required interior access of an occupied structure will need to be performed via a Zoom meeting by either the occupant or our staff.
+Any inspection that requires interior access of an occupied structure will need to be performed via a Zoom meeting by either the occupant or our staff.
 We will work will all parties to ensure everyone's comfort level and safety.

 Third Party Inspections: Anyone wishing to have inspections performed in the event that Powhatan County has to close for an extended period will need to have their preferred inspection agency approved prior to any closing.
 Please forward this information, in email, to the Building Official at firstname.lastname@example.org.
 Powhatan County Community Development Department expects to remain open as long as possible during this pandemic.